SakerDakak/Kitchen-Orders/README.md

 # Kitchen Orders
-Restaurant kitchen orders management application, Kitchen workers can take in new orders and deliver ready orders.
+Restaurant kitchen orders management application

+Kitchen workers can take in new orders and deliver ready orders.

 ## Dashboard